Mihir-27/eleventy-base-blog/posts/footer-always-at-the-bottom-of-page.md

 ---
-title: Footer always at the bottom of page
+title: CSS Trics
-description: Is your content short and the footer is floating.
-Then let's fix it using flex
+description: Footer always at the bottom using grid and flex
 date: 2021-09-09T11:03:36.293Z
 tags:
   - post